 Ohhhhhh, potty training.
 The joys.
 Potty training is one of my least favorite parts of parenting… at least out of everything I’ve experienced so far.
-But if you want to know how to potty train in 3 days, you’ve come to the right place: we followed the 3-day potty training method with our son, Theo, and it worked like a charm.
+But if you want to know all about the 3 day potty training method, you’ve come to the right place: we followed the 3-day potty training method with our son, Theo, and it worked like a charm.

 Will the three day potty training process work for your toddler?
 That’s not a black and white answer because each child is so completely unique.

-The 3-day potty training method worked amazingly well for us, and I’ll give you all of the details on below on how to potty train in 3 days so you can figure out if it’s right for your family, plus a lot of potty training tips in general!
+The 3-day potty training method worked amazingly well for our firstborn, and I’ll give you all of the details below on how to potty train in 3 days so you can figure out if it’s right for your family, plus a lot of potty training tips in general!